tlswg/tls13-spec/draft-ietf-tls-tls13.md

   with widespread implementation practice.
 {:br }

-Either party may initiate a close by sending a close_notify alert.
-Any data received after a closure alert is ignored.

 Unless some other fatal alert has been transmitted, each party is required to send a close_notify alert before closing the write side of the connection.
 The other party MUST respond with a close_notify alert of its own and close down the connection immediately, discarding any pending writes.
-It is not required for the initiator of the close to wait for the responding close_notify alert before closing the read side of the connection.
+The initiator of the close need not wait for the responding "close_notify" alert before closing the read side of the connection.

 If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS